Edward E. Lane: Early and family life

 Born in Richmond, Virginia to Edward T. Lane and his wife, the former Keren Vick, Edward Lane was educated in the city's segregated public schools, including Thomas Jefferson High School, during the Great Depression.
 He had a younger brother Richard who would survive him, as would his wife and sons.
 Lane attended Virginia Tech and earned a bachelor's degree.

-In 1943, Lane enlisted as a private in the U.S. Army Air Corps, having listed his job status as unemployed during the draft registration process.
+In 1943, Lane enlisted as a private in the United States Army Air Forces, having listed his job status as unemployed during the draft registration process.
 He served as a pilot during World War II and earned the benefits of the GI Bill.
 He then attended the University of Richmond School of Law, and received a LL.B. degree.

 He married (Bettie) Jean Wiltshire in Richmond on July 14, 1944.
-They had two sons—Edward E. Lane Jr. and Gregory T. Lane, both of whom remained in the Richmond area.
+They had two sons, Edward E. Lane Jr. and Gregory T. Lane, both of whom remained in the Richmond area.
 Lane was active in his church (eventually as vestryman of St. Stephen's Episcopal Church) and with the Boy Scouts of America (serving as president of the R.E.
 Lee Council by 1960), as well as the business and professional organizations described below.